 Since 1980, more than $6 billion in uncompensated services have been provided to eligible patients through Hill-Burton.

-Care at a Hill-Burton obligated facility is not automatically free or reduced-cost.
-You must apply at the admissions or business office at the obligated facility and be found eligible to receive free or reduced-cost care.
+Care at Hill-Burton obligated facilities is not automatically free or reduced-cost.
+You must apply at the admissions or business office at an obligated facility and be found eligible to receive free or reduced-cost care.
 You may apply before or after you receive care — you may even apply after a bill has been sent to a collection agency.

 You may file a complaint with the U.S. Department of Health and Human Services if you believe you have been unfairly denied Hill-Burton free or reduced-cost care.
-Your complaint must be in writing and can be a letter that simply states the facts and dates concerning the complaint.
-You may call your local legal aid services for help in filing a complaint.
 Send complaints to:

 Director, Division of Poison Control and Healthcare Facilities

 Our brochure entitled “Free Hospital Care” provides additional information about the Hill-Burton program and instructions for filing an application.
 It also explains circumstances under which a facility may refuse a request and what is needed to file a complaint, if you feel that you have been unfairly denied free or reduced-cost care.
 “Frequently Asked Questions” (FAQs) are available on this website that may also address your questions or concerns.
 If you have other questions or concerns not addressed in the FAQs, please email us at DFCRCOMM@hrsa.gov.